 4.2.
 An open admission ticket enables the visitor to enter the ticket-covered area once on the date specified on the ticket.

 4.3.
 An admission ticket with a fixed visiting session enables the visitor to enter the ticket-covered area once on the date and at the time specified on the ticket.
-The session start time is the time when the visitor is allowed to enter the exhibition.
+The session start time is the time when the visitor enters the exhibition.
 Unless otherwise provided for on the ticket, the tour duration is limited only by the operating hours of the Museum.

 4.4.
 Information about the types of admission tickets and the areas they cover is published on the official website of the Museum (pushkinmuseum.art).